 Now that you’re at or near the top of the organization, it’s likely that no one’s giving you direct performance feedback any more.
 Well, at least not officially, anyway, since your boss likely travels, probably skips one on one meetings frequently, and, if they’re like most top executives, rarely does a written review.
 You can always ask for feedback from your boss or peers, if you’re curious, but often that portrays a lack of confidence at the executive level.

 So how can you know how you’re performing as an executive, when you’re not getting the same level of feedback as you did earlier in your career?

 At the executive level, performance feedback typically shifts away from a top-down, more formal process that’s applied to more junior colleagues.
 Instead, executives rely on subtle (or not-so-subtle) cues from other executives to glean how their internal reputation stands on any given day.

-In my prior work as a Human Resource leader sitting on executive teams, I saw a few patterns emerge across all of my employer organizations.
+Within executive teams, a few patterns repeat across all organizations.
 One thing struck me about these teams.
-Always, there was a core team of executives – the inner circle – and that inner circle rarely changed over time.
+Always, there’s a core team of executives – the inner circle – and that inner circle rarely changed over time.
 The group stuck together, relied heavily on each other, and although they ribbed each other aggressively, they appreciated each others’ performance contributions.

 Around that tight-knit inner circle, however, revolved an outer ring, a cast of leaders who came and went, or who were favored or not depending on their performance and alliance with others.
-As the human resources head, I often knew far in advance that one of these outer ring executive’s performance fell below expectations.
+Others often know far in advance that one of these outer ring executive’s performance fell below expectations.
 Yet, that executive often had no idea that others were concerned, or worse, conspiring to remove him or her.

 Instead of waiting for a review that may never materialize, here are some ways to know how you’re performing as an executive: